-The library is open all day, every day, for students to read, study, socialise and take a quiz about their Accelerated Reading books.
+The library is open all day, every day, for students to read, study and socialise.

 When can students use the library?

 All students at Castle Hill have a weekly reading lesson in the library.
 Students are taught how to use the library, they develop reading and comprehension skills and are given time to read for pleasure.

 Students can also access the library during our daily morning reading time.

 Students can read and quiz their Accelerated Reader books during their library time.
 This enables them to improve their reading skills, and achieve their Accelerated Reader termly points targets.
 They receive feedback on their progress from Mrs Bosett-Roberts during these sessions.

 Accelerated Reader is a reading scheme which is used by all students at Castle Hill.

 Students read books that are the appropriate reading level for them and then take a quiz about their book either in class or in the library.
 This can be done in form time, any break or lunch, or during library lessons.

 Students and parents can track progress using the Home Connect program, which is linked to Accelerated Reader.
 To access this click on the Home Connect Link below: